jimorc/jsdr/coding_standard.md

 > *Note:* This is the first time that I have documented my preferred coding standards.
 Therefore, this document is dynamic and is in the early stages of being written.
 Hence, you should expect that changes will be made to it.

+:

-> *Note:* clang-format is used to format the source code in this project.
-Therefore, this document only covers the coding standards that are not handled directly by clang-format.
+> *Note:* clang-format and clang-tidy are both applied to the source code in this project. clang-format will automatically reformat the source code, but clang-tidy only reports errors.
+Therefore, the code will not compile if you do not follow the required standards.

 ## Line Length

-The length of all lines (source code, documentation such as markdown files, etc.) should not exceed 132 characters.
+The length of all lines (source code, documentation such as markdown files, etc.) should not exceed 100 characters.
 This length is selected as a compromise because 80 columns leads to the wrapping of too many source lines, and exceeding 100 characters may cause problems on smaller displays.